 Most car accident cases settle without going to trial.
 It is rare for a victim to have to sue and have the lawsuit go to a jury trial.
 This does occasionally occur, though.

 With a strong case, you will likely reach a fair settlement at this point.
-If there are questions of fact or the insurer refuses a just payout, a lawsuit may be necessary.
+If there are questions of fact or the insurer refuses a just payout based on the at-fault driver’s insurance policy, a lawsuit may be necessary.
 If your attorney must sue in your case, there is a limited time to do so.
 This period depends on the state.
 For example:

 - You have up to one year after a crash to sue in Louisiana under La.
 Civ.
 Code Art.
 3492.